van conversion mistakes - IMG 7520

 The Mistake: Impractical Layout Choices

-Real Example: A couple designed a layout where they had to climb over the bed to access the bathroom.
-After six months of constantly bumping into each other and struggling with the awkward layout, they spent $15,000 rebuilding the interior.
+Real Case: A couple planned a layout where they had to climb over the bed to reach the bathroom.
+After six months of always bumping into each other and dealing with the awkward setup, they spent $15,000 redoing the inside.

 Why It Happens: